you don't need one million dollars to retire

 Here’s why most of us don’t

-Being told unrealistic targets is hardly likely to motivate anyone at any age.
+Being set unrealistic targets is hardly likely to motivate anyone at any age.
 Yet this is often the case with retirement savings targets.
 Today we take a more realistic approach by using the factual ‘middle’ savings amounts for those about to retire, to demonstrate how quite modest savings can last the distance.

 Why is this important?